Based on the novels Little Women and Good Wives by Louisa May Alcott

 Directed by Esther Jun

 Aspiring writer Jo March and her sisters, Meg, Beth, and Amy, do their best to make ends meet as they navigate the road to adulthood.
 Struggling to reconcile societal expectations with their own hopes and dreams, the girls are held together by bonds of loyalty and love.
 They may differ in their ideas of what it means to be a woman, but each of their journeys poses the same universal question: How do you find your own path?

 This production takes place in present day, with 1860's period costumes.

+This production includes mature content, bright lights and haze.
 This performance is wonderful for families with children in all but the youngest of grades.
 Those in lower elementary or kindergarten may still enjoy the action, but the plot details are likely more complicated than most would enjoy.